hdavid16/InventoryManagement.jl/README.md

 ### Example 1

-The example below is for a 100 period simulation of a supply network with one plant (node 1) that supplies and end distributor (node 2).
+The example below is for a 100 period simulation of a supply network with one plant (node 1) that supplies a market (node 3), with stochastic demand for product `:A`.
+Node 3, has an alternate supplier, which is a distribution center (node 2).
+Node 3 prefers replenishing from the plant, which has a lower lead time.
 A `s,S` reorder policy is used.
 There is limited raw material supply at the plant.
+When raw material (`:B`) stocks-out, node 3 switches to node 2 for its supply.

 *See code [here](https://github.com/hdavid16/InventoryManagement.jl/blob/master/examples/ex1.jl).*